Godwin-NJ/risevest-soln/soln.md

 > ??>>const maxSize = 200 x (1024 x 1024); // this equivalent to 200mb >>I'm not sure what this conversion is.
 > Check on John Smilga Course to re-confirm how it came about.
 > https://nodejs.org/api/buffer.html#buffer_class_method_buffer_bytelength_string_encoding > https://stackoverflow.com/questions/46959556/byte-size-of-buffer-javascript-node

+### checkout

+- how to create schema's and models in postgressql
+- trying using ssh to access pgadmin4